kyverno/policies/README.md

   `velero-backup-pvc=true`.

   Refer to the documentation for more details on Kyverno annotations: https://artifacthub.io/docs/topics/annotations/kyverno/
-# The README of the package (optional)
-annotations:
-  kyverno/category: "Velero"
-  kyverno/kubernetesVersion: "1.25"
-  kyverno/subject: "Pod, Annotation"
-# Annotations associated with the package (optional)
+annotations: # Annotations values should be the same as policies.kyverno.io annotations and get annotations from https://artifacthub.io/docs/topics/annotations/kyverno/ (optional) kyverno/category: "Velero" kyverno/kubernetesVersion: "1.25" kyverno/subject: "Pod, Annotation"
 ```

 ## Policy Requests

 If you're not yet comfortable with Kyverno and would like to see a policy that may not presently exist, or if you're having trouble crafting that perfect policy, a couple resources exist.
 The most expedient way to get help may be to post on [Kyverno Slack](https://kyverno.io/community/).
 Kyverno has a rich and active community with its members and maintainers ready to assist.
 You may also [open an issue](https://github.com/kyverno/policies/issues) to request a certain policy be created to satisfy your needs.
 If going this route, do keep a few things in mind.